The 2025 autumn firewood collection season is open from Monday 1 September until Sunday 30 November.

 These rules aim to ensure that local communities have greater access to available firewood into the future.
 While firewood is free to collect, supply is not unlimited.
 This means firewood needs to be managed responsibly to ensure environmental sustainability.

-Residents from the following Local Government Areas can collect firewood from Central Victorian state forests
+Only residents from the following Local Government Areas will be allowed to collect firewood from Central Victorian state forests

 - Buloke Shire Council